 Talk Relationship Coach

-A talk relationship coach teaches you a customized set of relationship tools to meet your goals, and may even help you practice them through brainstorming, using imagination/imagery to rehearse potential interactions, and role-play.
-They may also assign you homework to hone those tools in practical, real life scenarios out in the world.
+A talk relationship coach teaches you a customized set of relationship tools to meet your goals.
+They may help you practice them through brainstorming, using imagination/imagery to rehearse potential interactions, and role play.
+Assigning homework to hone those tools in practical, real life scenarios is another frequently used tool of these types of relationship coaches.

 Experiential Relationship Coach